Assistance programs Scott County Iowa and Davenport.

 Transitional housing or homeless shelters

 These sites may offer a place to stay as well as case management from a social worker.
 Other support in Scott County Iowa may be free food, meals, or basic needs such as clothing.
 The transitional husing programs provide individuals time to gain self-sufficiency.

 Humility of Mary Shelter, is for single men or women.
+Temporary housing, winter shelters and lodging is offered.
 Call (563) 322-8065

 Rescue Mission, Christian Care -Rock Island, (309) 786-5734.
 In addition to a shelter, clients can get clothing, food, and information on government benefits.